Follow our free guide to form an LLC in Illinois

 Step 4: File the Articles of Organization

 Your Illinois LLC is not officially formed until you submit the Articles of Organization to the Secretary of State.
-The required information for this document is below:

 - The name of the LLC